 Instructors' Frequently Asked Questions

 When a student schedules their exam with us, you will automatically be sent a request for the exam with instructions.
 Normally instructors email the exam as an attachment to email@example.com.
 Faxing the exam is an option, however the print quality is not as good when faxed.
-You may also have the exam delivered to 131 Rehabilitation-Education Center, MC-574.
+You may also drop off or personally deliver the exam to 136 Rehabilitation-Education Center, MC-574.

 Students schedule their exams online, however they should be taking the exam when the class is taking the exam.
 If the student has signed up for a different time to take the exam, that situation should have been previously discussed with the student and instructor before the exam was scheduled.
 Please contact your student and discuss their exam taking arrangments (including appropriate times to take the exam).

 We ask those questions so we know what we need to provide the student with as well as knowing what to NOT allow the student to have during the exam.
 All our questions help us to properly administer the exam.

 When the class is taking the exam, how long the class has to complete the exam, and what materials are allowed during the exam (e.g., notes, books, calculators) and what materials we need to provide (such as scantron and bluebook).
 When the student schedules the exam online, the TAC will send an email requesting the exam with questions that will help us properly administer the exam.

 When the exam is completed, the TAC will deliver the exam to the appropriate location (main office of the department unless other arrangements are made) within 24 business hours of completion.
 The exams can also be picked up from the TAC by the instructor or TA.
 We are located at 136 Rehabilitation-Educational Center, MC-574.
 The exam will be delivered to the main department office by the TAC unless the instructor informs us that he/she will be picking it up or will need it delivered to a different location.